tezos/tezos/docs/whitedoc/michelson.rst

 A Michelson program receives as input a single element stack containing an input value and the contents of a storage space.
-It must return a single element stack containing aa output value a list of internal operations, and the new contents of the storage space.
+It must return a single element stack containing an output value, a list of internal operations, and the new contents of the storage space.
 Alternatively, a Michelson program can fail, explicitly using a specific opcode, or because something went wrong that could not be caught by the type